app-project1/fake-caller-app/README.md

     query.getInBackground("your_contact_info_id", new GetCallback<ParseObject>() {
       public void done(ParseObject ContactInfo, ParseException e) {
         if (e == null) {
-          // Now let's update it with some new data.
+          // Update it with some new data.
 In this case, only contactName and phoneNumber
           // will get sent to Parse Server.
           ContactInfo.put("contactName", NewName);
           ContactInfo.put("phoneNumber", NewNumber);